 the Great Lawn Oval.
 Before visiting the

-park, check a map so you know what parts to avoid.
+park, check a map so you know which parts to avoid.

-Central Park has plenty of dog friendly areas where pups
+Central Park has plenty of other dog-friendly areas where pups

 can walk, run, or jog while on leash.
 Take your pooch for a stroll around the